dannyjameswilliams/truncsm/README.md

 ## The Package

 The aim of the package is to provide straightfoward access to estimating parameters in a truncated setting.
 The idea is to minimise the difference between the gradient of the log density for the model pdf and the data pdf, with a function that describes behaviour at the boundary of the objective function.

-The function `truncsm` is the main feature of the package.
-Currently, you use the function in the following way:
+The functions `truncsm` and `sphere_sm` are the main feature of the package.
+Currently, you use the functions in the following way:

   1. Calculate `x`, the truncated dataset
   2. Form the boundary, i.e. a set of vertices that form a closed loop (so the first vertex = the second vertex)
-  3. Use the function `polygon_points` to transform this boundary into a sequence of points
+  3. Transform this boundary into a high resolution set of points (you can use `polygon_points` in the case of the boundary being in the format of an R polygon)
   4. (Optional) set up functions for the first and second derivative of the log density, or the function that defines the boundary
-     (Alternatively) specify the `family` argument, however this is currently only available for the multivariate normal distribution.
+     (Alternatively) specify the `family` argument
+  5. (Optional) specify the scaling function.
+The default argument is no scaling function for `sphere_sm` and Euclidean distance function for `truncsm`.
+For `sphere_sm`, you may choose `Haversine` or `Projected Euclidean`
-  5. Run `truncsm` using these arguments, which will numerically optimise to find the parameter estimates.
+  5. Run `truncsm` or `sphere_sm` using these arguments, which will numerically optimise to find the parameter estimates.

- ## Multivariate Normal Example
+ ## `truncsm`: Multivariate Normal Example

  Here is some code which exemplifies the useage of this package to accurately estimate the mean of a multivariate Normal distribution centred on (2,2):